Azure/bicep-registry-modules/avm/res/desktop-virtualization/scaling-plan/README.md

 ### Example 3: _Using only defaults_

-This instance deploys the module with the minimum set of required parameters.
+This instance deploys the module in alignment with the best-practices of the Azure Well-Architected Framework.

 <details>